eduOS/abstractive_summarization/README.md

 # generative_summarization
 Some work on generative summarization I did one year ago

-If you spot some bugs please let me know.
+If you spot any bugs please kindly let me know.
 Thanks.